SemanticComputing/sampo-ui/docs/pages/SparqlConfig.md

   <RELATED_INSTANCES>
 }
 ```
-The default instance query binds the selected instance's id and then queries your defined properties block for it.
+The default instance query binds the selected instance's ID and then queries your defined properties block for it.

 ---